UK's National Grid to step into U.S. offshore wind

 “As the U.S. offshore wind market is opening up, we see this as a perfect opportunity,” National Grid Chief Executive John Pettigrew told Reuters in an interview.

-The firm is already active in U.S. onshore wind, having bought renewables developer Geronimo in 2019.
+The firm is already active in U.S. onshore wind, having bought renewables developer Geronimo Energy in 2019.

-While the fledgling U.S. offshore wind market lags that of Europe and China, it is expected to experience rapid growth.
-U.S. President Joe Biden wants to open new areas to development, accelerate permits, and boost public financing for projects.

-Earlier this month, the U.S. government approved the nation's first major offshore wind farm, the Vineyard wind project off the coast of Massachusetts.

-In its results, National Grid said its underlying operating profit was down 5% to 3.28 billion pounds ($4.7 billion) from a year earlier, due to the impact of COVID-19.
+In its results, the company said its underlying operating profit was down 5% to 3.28 billion pounds ($4.7 billion) from a year earlier, due to the impact of COVID-19.

 The process for the sale of its UK gas transmission business will be launched in the second half of this year because work needs to be done on separating it out from the rest of the company, Pettigrew said.